Together, we can change the world

 for sustainable development

-On September 25, 2015, 193 world leaders committed to 17 Global Goals to achieve 3 extraordinary things in the next 15 years.
+On September 25, 2015, 193 world leaders committed to 17 Global Goals and to achieve these extraordinary things in the next 15 years.
 End extreme poverty.
 Fight inequality & injustice.
 Protect our planet.
 The United Nation’s Global Goals for sustainable development could get these things done.
 In all countries.
 For all people.

 Just One Africa is focusing on the first six goals, which we believe are totally attainable.